 Seawolves advance to play Iowa in the second round Friday on ESPNU.

-Since being promoted to assistant coach in 2007, Rickard has been a part of three America East regular season championships, three postseason NIT berths and one spot in the CBI.
-In those seven seasons, Stony Brook has racked up 130 wins.
+Since being promoted to assistant coach in 2007, Rickard has been a part of three America East regular season championships, three postseason NIT berths and two spots in the CBI.
+In those seven seasons, Stony Brook has racked up 153 wins.
 That came after winning just 77 games in the previous eight seasons.
-In the last three seasons alone with Rickard on staff, Stony Brook has gone 70-29 overall and 41-7 in America East.
-The 41 conference wins over the last three seasons rank first in the nine-team league.
+In the last four seasons, Stony Brook has gone 93-41 overall and 53-11 in America East.
+The 53 conference wins over the last three seasons rank first in the nine-team league.

-Rickard and the #Seawolves have dominated the Metro New York scene.
-The program's 107 wins since the start of the 2009-10 season ranks second among Metro New York's 22 Div.
-I teams.
+Rickard and the Seawolves have dominated the Metro New York scene.
+The program's 130 wins since the start of the 2009-10 season ranks second among Metro New York's 22 Division I teams.